Tim-Cao/work-with-script/README.md

 	1. Save generated token in your local file as you will not be able to see this again.

+## Upgrade dependencies

+1. Run the following command at the root directory of local repository

+		python3 upgrade.py

 ## Launch the app

 1. Run the following command at the root directory of local repository

 		python3 script_app.py

-1. Generate a `credentials-ext.properties` file under the root directory by `ctrl + o` shortcuts
+1. Generate a `credentials-ext.properties` file under the root directory by `ctrl + o` shortcuts in app

 	1. This file will open with vscode automatically.
 Please fill out the value of properties.

 	1. If you don't install vscode.
 Please open it manually.

+	1. For more information about required properties of each feature, please see **Features** section

 ## Features